Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 • Make sure to check both the desktop and mobile search results when researching queries.
 The mobile SERPs, in particular, have many interesting SERP features that take up a lot of real estate.
 Don’t ignore them… they can have a big impact on your own performance.

-• If “Found on the web” is ranking for queries you are targeting, review the content in the carousels to better understand what Google is choosing to rank there.
+• If “From sources across the web” is ranking for queries you are targeting, review the content in the carousels to better understand what Google is choosing to rank there.
 Then perform a gap analysis with your own content to hunt down opportunities.

 • If you have content that fits a carousel, but it’s not ranking, objectively review your own content to understand why that is.
 Is it comprehensive enough?
 Does is directly target what users are looking for regarding the topic?
 And boost your content to make sure it’s the best it can be.

 Summary: Publish content about entities?
-Don’t ignore “Found on the web”
+Don’t ignore “From sources across the web”

-“Found on the web” is one of the most dynamic mobile SERP features I have seen.
+“From sources across the web” is one of the most dynamic SERP features I have seen.
 It’s hard to ignore the powerful combination of knowledge graph information mixed with publisher content housed in carousels.
-If you focus on writing content about entities, definitely perform a SERP analysis to see if “Found on the web” is appearing now.
-It can definitely have a big impact on performance, as it takes up a huge amount of mobile real estate.
+If you focus on writing content about entities, definitely perform a SERP analysis to see if “From sources across the web” is appearing now.
+It can definitely have a big impact on performance, as it takes up a huge amount of real estate.
 You never know… with a little tinkering, that Frankenstein element could start working for you.
 And who doesn’t want to be friends with Frankenstein? :)

 GG